History Channel: Criticism and evaluations

+Initially, the network received mixed reviews.
+In an article from the American Historical Association released about a year into the channel's lifespan, the channel's historical consultant Libby Haight O' Connell noted that professional historians have been enlisted to work on the channel's programs and many letters have come in from viewers both pointing out historical errors and opening up discussion with the channel creators about the events portrayed in the channel's programs.

-The network has also been criticized for having a bias towards US history.
+However, in recent years the network has been criticized for having a bias towards US history.
 Another former sister network, History International, more extensively covered history outside the US until 2011, when it was re-branded as H2 and started broadcasting more material that had to do with US history.

-The network was also criticized by Stanley Kutner for airing the series The Men Who Killed Kennedy in 2003.
+Stanley Kutner criticized the network for the series The Men Who Killed Kennedy in 2003.
 Kutner was one of three historians commissioned to review the documentary, which the channel disavowed and never aired again.
 Programs such as Modern Marvels have been praised for their presentation of detailed information in an entertaining format.

 Some of the network's series, including Ice Road Truckers, Ax Men, and Pawn Stars, garnered increased viewership ratings in the United States, while receiving criticism over the series' nonhistorical nature.
 US Senator Chuck Grassley is a critic of the channel and its lack of historical or educational programming, showing particular disdain for the latter two programs.

-Professor Jeremy Stoddard, in his article published in 2010, raised the concern that the productions of the network presented value-laden perspectives which may mislead audiences, a phenomenon he termed “the History Channel effect".
+Professor Jeremy Stoddard, in his article published in 2010, raised the concern that the productions of the network presented value-laden perspectives which may mislead audiences, a phenomenon he termed "the History Channel effect".
 Stoddard also claimed that the History Channel did not contribute to this phenomenon alone, but rather, it was caused by the misperception that documentaries are "objective sources of history".